Tiamatt/AwsServerlessMicroserviceWithLambda/README.md

 ## **Article**

-You can find all the details and step by step explanation of the project by reading my articles:
+You can find all the details of the project by reading my articles on dev.to:

 :point_right: **AWS project - Building a serverless microservice with Lambda**